Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 465 should in theory be quite a bit better than the GeForce GT 440 3GB in general. (explain)
+Memory BandwidthIn theory, the GeForce GTX 465 is 137% faster than the GeForce GT 440 3GB in general, because of its higher bandwidth. (explain)

-Texel RateThe GeForce GTX 465 will be much (approximately 87%) more effective at AF than the GeForce GT 440 3GB. (explain)
+Texel RateThe GeForce GTX 465 will be much (more or less 87%) better at anisotropic filtering than the GeForce GT 440 3GB. (explain)

-Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 465 is a better choice, by far. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 465 is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison